As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Training in virtual reality or using robotics is one of the most efficient ways of improving workplace safety, followed by sensors, detectors, and workers’ well-being tracking wearables.
 However, the environments of heavy industries do pose additional requirements to the technologies.
 They must be durable and usable from the deepest of mines to the highest of constructions and oil rigs and fulfill all needed rules and regulations.

-However, there are many ways to increase safety at the workplace, one of them is through different technological advancements.
+However, there are many ways to increase safety in the workplace.
+One of them is through adopting new technology.
 According to research by Karakhan, Xu, Nnaji, and Alsaffar (2018), higher rates of technology implementation can improve safety levels.
-The most apparent technology solution is the usage of robotics and other automated equipment to avoid having workers perform dangerous tasks.
-But the options go beyond that, from virtual reality training to workers’ health monitoring wearables,
+The most apparent technology solution is using robotics and other automated equipment to avoid having workers perform dangerous tasks.
+However, the options go beyond that, from virtual reality training to workers' health monitoring wearables, such as smart helmets, sensors, and watches.

 To help companies make their workplaces even safer, Getac wanted to bridge the information gap about suitable workplace safety technologies, focusing on the following areas: